bjoernbremer/bjoernbremer.github.io/_posts/2022-01-11-do-citizens-care-about-government-debt.md

 ---
 title: 'Do Citizens Care About Government Debt?
-Evidence from survey experiments on budgetary trade-offs and priorities'
+Evidence From Survey Experiments on Budgetary Trade-offs and Priorities'
 date: 2022-01-11
 permalink: /posts/2022/01/citizens-debt/
 tags: